codercowboy/TumbleOnUtils/README.md

 Licensing
 =========

-All scripts are licensed with the [Apache license](http://en.wikipedia.org/wiki/Apache_license), which is a great license because, essentially it:
+TumbleOnUtils is licensed with the [Apache license](http://en.wikipedia.org/wiki/Apache_license), which is a great license because, essentially it:

 * covers liability - our code should work, but we're not liable if you do something stupid with it
 * allows you to copy, fork, and use the code, even commercially